 - Hold the connecting rod at top dead center with one hand while turning the nut of the installing tool with the other.
-Operate the installing tool until the crankshaft bottoms against the bearing. - Before installing the crankshaft, clean the contacting surface of crankcase. - Apply molybdenum disulfide grease to the surface "a" where the crankshaft and bearing come in contact. - Apply the lithium soap base grease on the oil seal lip.
+Operate the installing tool until the crankshaft bottoms against the bearing. - Before installing the crankshaft, clean the contacting surface of crankcase. - Apply the lithium soap base grease on the oil seal lip.